 The Treasurer shall keep an accurate register of all member’s names and addresses.
 He shall be custodian of all funds, and may sign checks of the Association.
 He shall keep the association informed of financial standing.

 The Secretary shall keep a complete record of all meetings of the Association and of the Board of Directors.
 He shall be custodian of all contracts, minutes, books, reports, and all other papers for the Association.
 He shall also be the Association Historian.

 BOARD OF DIRECTORS

 The Board of Directors shall consist of the President, Vice President, Treasurer, Secretary, the Immediate Past President, and six (6) additional elected members.
-A majority of Board Members shall be Class A or SM members of the Golf Course Superintendents Association of America.
+A majority of Board Members shall be Class A or Class B members of the Golf Course Superintendents Association of America.
 Two Affiliate Members will serve in a voting capacity on the Board.
 They shall be elected for two year terms by the voting members.
 The terms shall be staggered so that one affiliate member is elected each year.